Jessica Simpson: 2006–2009: A Public Affair, continued movie career, and Do You Know

-Simpson began working on her sixth studio album, a country music inspired record, in 2007.
-Simpson claimed to have grown up around country music, and wanted to "give something back."
-She released "Come On Over" as the project's lead single on June 20, 2008.
-The song debuted at number forty-one on the Billboard Hot Country Songs chart, making it the highest debut for an artist's first entry on that chart.
-Do You Know was released on September 9, 2008.
-The project sold 65,000 copies in its first week of release, debuting at number four on the Billboard 200 chart.
-The album has sold just over 200,000 copies in the United States as of 2012.
-Simpson opened for country music group Rascal Flatts on their Bob That Head Tour from January to March 2009.
+Simpson began working on her sixth studio album, a country-influenced record, in 2007.
+She said that she had grown up around country music and wanted to "give something back" to the genre.
+"Come On Over" was released as the album's lead single on June 20, 2008.
+The song debuted at number 41 on the Billboard Hot Country Songs chart, setting a record at the time for the highest debut by an artist's first entry on the chart.
+Simpson's sixth studio album, Do You Know, was released on September 9, 2008.
+It sold 65,000 copies in its first week and debuted at number four on the Billboard 200.
+From January to March 2009, Simpson served as an opening act for country music group Rascal Flatts on their Bob That Head Tour.